Abbott Laboratories (ABT) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for Abbott Laboratories (ABT) is $122.50, which is $17.7 above the current market price.
-The public float for ABT is 1.73B, and currently, short sellers hold a 0.78% ratio of that float.
-The average trading volume of ABT on June 20, 2023 was 5.09M shares.
+The average price suggested by analysts for ABT is $122.50, which is $15.31 above the current market price.
+The public float for ABT is 1.73B, and currently, shorts hold a 0.78% of that float.
+The average trading volume for ABT on June 26, 2023 was 5.12M shares.

 ABT’s Market Performance

-The stock of Abbott Laboratories (ABT) has seen a 4.44% increase in the past week, with a -2.41% drop in the past month, and a 9.47% gain in the past quarter.
-The volatility ratio for the week is 1.36%, and the volatility levels for the past 30 days are at 1.46% for ABT.
-The simple moving average for the past 20 days is 2.45% for ABT’s stock, with a 1.30% simple moving average for the past 200 days.
+The stock of Abbott Laboratories (ABT) has seen a 2.25% increase in the past week, with a 4.37% rise in the past month, and a 10.75% gain in the past quarter.
+The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 1.51% for ABT.
+The simple moving average for the past 20 days is 4.75% for ABT’s stock, with a 3.47% simple moving average for the past 200 days.

 Analysts’ Opinion of ABT